kav12ab/parttrackingwebsitecode/README.md

 ## About

 This repository hosts a single-page dashboard (`index.html`) and accompanying logo (`logo.png`).
-The dashboard connects to a Firebase Realtime Database to display live part counts, sensor statuses, and rack configurations for Bentley Motors’ flow rack tracking system.
+The dashboard connects to a Firebase Realtime Database to display live part counts, sensor statuses, and rack configurations for the flow rack tracking system.

 ## Files